-Maybe I just notice this phrase more often because I have a tattoo of it on my rib cage, but this saying seems to have been batted around an awful lot recently.
+Maybe I just notice the phrase below more often because I have a tattoo of it on my rib cage.
+But this quote based around challenging your perspective on fear seems to have been batted around an awful lot recently.

 ‘Feel the fear and do it anyway’